Quantum metrology with Bloch Oscillations in Floquet phase space: Conclusion and outlook

-\emph{Conclusion and outlook} -- In this work we have exploited Floquet engineering techniques to extend the concept of Bloch oscillations-based precision measurements to the use of Floquet-Bloch oscillations.
-Specifically, we showed that when a quantum system trapped by some potential $U({\bf r})$, the addition of a weak single-frequency perturbation, combined with a sequence of $\delta$-kicks, results in the onset the Bloch-like oscillations in its Floquet phase space.
+In this work, we have exploited Floquet engineering techniques to extend the concept of Bloch-oscillations-based precision measurements to the use of Floquet-Bloch oscillations.
+Specifically, we showed that for a quantum system trapped by some potential $U({\bf r})$, the addition of a weak single-frequency perturbation, combined with a sequence of $\delta$-kicks, results in the onset of the Bloch-like oscillations in its Floquet phase space.
 These oscillations present significant advantages and flexibility over traditional Bloch oscillations for precision measurements, as a proper design of $U({\bf r})$ and kicking interactions permit to exploit them for the measurement of a broad variety of observables, including rotation rates, magnetic fields, and even the strengths of singular potentials.

+Our proposed scheme requires however the efficient continuous measurement of mean positions or momenta to determine the precise frequency of the Floquet-Bloch oscillations, and the restriction of our analysis to the first quasienergy band implies in addition that this approach is limited to the detection of weak signals.
+For signals strong enough to excite interband transitions, a measurement of the emission spectrum of the Floquet system is possible, see e.g. Ref.~\cite{Jiang2022}, and may be more advantageous.
+A quantitative comparison of the relative benefits and limitations of both approaches will be the subject of future work.

 The present paper concentrated on single-particle physics.
-Floquet-Bloch oscillations are vulnerable to dissipation-induced decoherence, and this imposes limitations of the range of accessible Floquet-Bloch frequencies.
-A possible way to circumvent this problem might involve replacing the single-particle periodic temporal system by Floquet time crystals \cite{Else2016}, which can withstand dissipative environments~\cite{Gong2018, Zhu2019, Hemmerich2021}.
-We will show in future work how similar measurement schemes as discussed here can be developed in such systems for properly modulated many-body interactions.
+Floquet-Bloch oscillations are vulnerable to dissipation-induced decoherence, and this imposes as we have seen limitations on the range of accessible Floquet-Bloch frequencies.
+A possible way to circumvent this problem might involve replacing the system with Floquet time crystals~\cite{Else2016}, which can withstand dissipative environments~\cite{Gong2018, Zhu2019, Hemmerich2021}.
+We will show in future work how measurement schemes similar to those discussed here can be developed in such systems by using appropriately modulated many-body interactions.